NFL Network: College football

 In 2006, NFL Network began a foray into televising college football bowl games, acquiring rights to the newly established Texas Bowl in Houston (whose management rights were held by the Houston Texans at the time), the Insight Bowl, as well as two all-star events—the Senior Bowl (which features prospects that had completed their college eligibility) and the Las Vegas All-American Classic (which, however, was cancelled at the last minute due to financial and sponsorship issues).
 These games were intended to help make NFL Network more attractive to television providers.
 The 2006 Insight Bowl, played between Minnesota and Texas Tech, would also achieve notoriety for featuring the largest comeback victory in Division I FBS bowl game history, with Texas Tech coming back from a 38–7 third-quarter deficit to win 44–41 in overtime.

 On April 14, 2007, the network televised the Nebraska Cornhuskers' spring football game.
 The network again aired the Insight, Texas and Senior bowls in late 2007 and early 2008.
 In addition, it carried two games between historically black colleges and universities during the 2007 season, including the Circle City Classic at the RCA Dome in Indianapolis, Indiana.
 Rights to the Insight and Texas Bowls were later acquired by ESPN (with the former later moving to Fox Sports).

 In May 2019, NFL Network announced a four-year deal with Conference USA to air a weekly regular-season game on Saturday afternoons beginning in the 2019 season.
 NFL Network opted out of the agreement after one season.

 Since 2019, NFL Network has annually carried the Black College Football Hall of Fame Classic, a college football kickoff game that features a matchup of two historically black colleges and universities (HBCUs) on the Sunday before Labor Day.
 The HBCU Legacy Bowl, a postseason all-star game involving draft-eligible HBCU players, also has broadcast rights held by NFL Network.

-In the 2022 season, NFL Network returned to carrying regular college football games through a weekly sub-license agreement with ESPN.
+In the 2022 season, NFL Network returned to carrying regular college football games through a weekly sub-license agreement with ESPN, drawn primarily from games from mid-major conferences such as the Sun Belt Conference.